-Davis T. Joseph, a junior from Bloomington, Indiana, majors in informatics in the Luddy School of Informatics, Computing and Engineering.
-This will be his first semester as a Shoemaker scholar.
-Davis was kind enough to answer questions for the Crimson Catalyst.
+Davis T. Joseph, a senior from Bloomington, Indiana, majors in informatics in the Luddy School of Informatics, Computing and Engineering.
+He has been a Shoemaker Scholar for three semesters.

-Crimson Catalyst: How did you learn about the Shoemaker Scholars program?
+CC: How did you learn about the Shoemakers Scholars program?

-Davis T. Joseph: I was fortunate to attend many of Dean Brown's talks and meet previous Shoemaker scholars during my freshman and sophomore years.
-Through connecting with them and talking with them, I learned about the purpose and mission of the Shoemaker scholars and had the chance to join them.
+DTJ: I was fortunate to attend many of professor Brown’s talks and meet previous Shoemaker Scholars as a freshman and a sophomore.
+Through connecting with them and talking with them, I learned about the purpose and mission of the Shoemaker Scholars and then had the chance to join them.

 CC: What is a common misconception students have about entrepreneurship and innovation?

 DTJ: People think that entrepreneurship and innovation exist only for students of certain disciplines, usually those involved with tech and/or business.
-I'd say innovation is about making life better, and that exists -- as is evident in history -- in multiple forms.
+But I say innovation is about making life better, and that is evident in history in multiple forms.
 We like to refer to entrepreneurship and innovation under the umbrella term “creatorship” because it is not conventionally field specific.

 CC: How do you share insights with others, as an ambassador?

-DTJ: I get to know people and talk to them.
-I listen to people I come across at talks here and there.
-I get curious and love learning about new things like computing, cooking, ethics, singing, etc. By meeting people with similar and different interests, I get them talking with people they've never met before.
-It's those interactions that people unconsciously meander through that birth insight.
+DTJ: I get to know people personally and talk to them.
+I listen to people I come across out of these little talks here and there.
+I get curious and love learning about new things like computing, cooking, ethics, singing and so on, and by meeting people with similar and different interests, I get people talking to each other, even with people they’ve never met before.
+It’s through those interactions that people unconsciously meander through that birth insight.
 Insights that I’ve gained and shared experiences I’ve lived or learned from are just talked about; it’s as simple as that.

 CC: What are your own entrepreneurial endeavors?

-DTJ: I don't have any entrepreneurial endeavors that I can truly call my own, but I've worked for a startup, for an open-source software development team and as a consultant for multiple nonprofits, and for Microsoft as a program management intern.
+DTJ: As of right now, I don’t have any endeavors that I can truly call my own, but I’ve worked for a startup, an open source development team, as a consultant for multiple nonprofits, and for Microsoft as a program management intern.
 I’m thinking about getting into podcasting, though!
-I’m thankful because I have had many mentors in my life, and hopefully I've acted as a mentor in other capacities than being a Shoemaker Scholar.
+I’m thankful because I have had many mentors in my life, and hopefully I’ve acted as a mentor in other capacities than being a Shoemaker Scholar.
 To me, mentoring and my understanding of the world go beyond teaching and instructing.
-They live their life supporting and uplifting people -- like Melinda Gates, creating moments of lift for all people.
-I believe everyone has the capacity to be a mentor and that we are asked to be such for others around us.
+Mentors, such as Melinda Gates, live their lives supporting and uplifting people, creating moments of lift for all people.
+I believe everyone has the capacity to be a mentor and that we are asked to be for others around us.